-The website for this plugin looks very sophisticated, but the information they give you is a little clouded.
+The website for this plugin looks very sophisticated, but the information it gives you is a little clouded.
 It seems that their marketing department was given just a little bit too much freedom without being furnished with enough technical details.

-Click on the Features section to see a still clouded but easier to understand the view of what the plugin does and what it can add to your website.
+Click on the Features section to see a still clouded but easier-to-understand view of what the plugin does and what it can add to your website.
 There are standard SEO features, shipping, and cart options.
 It is not a bad choice if you are looking to start selling online.

 5 – WooCommerce

 Find the plugin(s) on their website: http://www.woothemes.com/

 This is actually a plugin that was set up by ghosts until people realized they were just web programmers who had not seen the sun in a few years.
-This is a very popular plugin even despite its ghostly sounding name, and it acts as a toolkit you may use in order to sell things on your website.
+This is a very popular plugin even despite its ghostly-sounding name, and it acts as a toolkit you may use in order to sell things on your website.

 There is a starter video on the homepage of the website to help you.
 There is more than one plugin you can buy from the website, and each is there to help you figure out what your website should look like and how it should work.
 There are functions to help you with your SEO (Search Engine Optimization), marketing, promotion, store management, taxing, reporting, and security.